codingfitness/codingfitness/README.md

 Each problem is in its own folder.

+The branch master contains the prompts for all the problems without the solutions.
+The pull requests with solutions should be submitted to the individual branch of each collaborator.

 There are two ways to work with this repo:
 1) Solve toy problems submitted by others.
 2) Submit your own toy problems for your classmates to solve.